SNodeC/snode.c/README.md

 #### SSL/TLS Command Line Configuration

-*Note*, that the in-code configuration can be overridden on the command line like all other configuration items.
+***Note***: The in-code configuration can be overridden on the command line like all other configuration items.

-Using this SSL/TLS echo-instance the help screen for this *echo* instance offers an additional section *tls* which provides the command line arguments to configure SSL/TLS behaviour.
+Using this SSL/TLS *echo* instance the help screen offers an additional section *tls* which provides the command line arguments to configure SSL/TLS behaviour.

 ```shell
 command@line:~/> echoserver echo --help